john-s4d/TechnologAI/README.md

 # TechnologAI

-TechnologAI was the last major iteration before what eventually became Agience.
+TechnologAI, circa 2022, was the last major iteration before what eventually became Agience.

 This project was my attempt to build a modular agent architecture around three ideas that mattered to me: identity, tool use, and agent-to-agent communication.
 Long before standards like MCP became common, I was already experimenting with structured tool interfaces that agents could discover and invoke.
 In the same way, I was exploring A2A-style messaging, where agents could communicate through typed messages, maintain context, and coordinate behavior across roles and environments.